parsiya/parsiya.net/content/post/2019-12-22-javascript-rhino/index.markdown

 - Rhino
 ---

-This post discusses what I learned about executing JavaScript modules in Java with Mozilla Rhino.
+This post discusses what I learned about executing JavaScript code in Java with Mozilla Rhino.
 By the end of this post, you will know:

 1. What Rhino is.
 2. How to use Rhino in your Java application (e.g., a Burp extension).
 3. Some tips and tricks when dealing with Rhino.
-4. Alternative options.
+4. Alternative options to using Rhino.

 Code is at: